-Rare, stately, and highly collectble, these statement cufflinks are not for the timid!
+Rare, stately, and highly collectible, these statement cufflinks are not for the timid!
 Handcrafted in sterling silver with fine Niello work from Siam (see 'Trivia' below), these are definitely a collector's pair.
 Rectangular with rounded corners, each cufflink is engraved with a fabulous 'Egyptian Revival' design.
 There is nice attention to detail- the engravings are intricate and precise and the niello is perfectly applied.

 Original box packaging adds to the value and vintage charm of this handsome pair.
 They'll make a fabulous gift for that history buff in your life.